emollett/nextjs-blog-spike/posts/2023-12-03---learning-to-code-with-advent-of-code/index.md

 - **Join a local leaderboard.** You are almost certainly never going to compete on the global leaderboard, and it is nice to see how people you know are getting on.
 I'm on one where I can see the name of a dev I worked with 6 years ago and it makes me smile to remember that team.

 - **Give up when it isn't enjoyable.** I've never got to the end.
 For a few years I tried getting more stars than the year before.
 Now I'm just happy if I get some done.

+For more tips and details, have a read of [Neil Vass' post on Advent of Code](https://neil-vass.com/some-things-i-love-about-advent-of-code/) which goes in to a lot more detail and tips.